Leafwing-Studios/asm-docs/docs/overview/thematics.md

   - (?) other colonies attacking you, increasing in hostility as you diverge genetically

 ## What are the common experiential beats?

 - positive
   - you complete genetic research
   - you domesticate a new species
-  - you sucessfully repel an attack
+  - you successfully repel an attack
   - you harvest and use a new resource
   - you complete a new outpost
 - negative